jaevanlith/OPE/README.md

 # SOPE: Spectrum of Off-Policy Estimators

-This respository contains code for the following TODO: add paper [paper]():
+This respository contains code for the following paper:
 > Mayank Prashar, Jochem van Lith and Joost Jansen. \
 State Visitation Correction in Off-Policy Reinforcement Learning.